emfomy/mcnla/README.md

 * Possible issues:
 	- Not enough memory.
 You might request a vector/matrix which size exceed your memory size.
 	- Index overflow.
 Use 64-bit integer instead of 32-bit integer.
-For example, if you request a `1e5` x `1e5` matrix, there will `1e10` elements, which is larger than the maximum number in 32-bit integer (about `2.1e9`).
+For example, if you request a `1e5` x `1e5` matrix, there will be `1e10` elements, which is larger than the maximum number in 32-bit integer (about `2.1e9`).
 Using 64-bit integer may solve this problem.

 ## Reference
 * [Ting-Li Chen, Dawei D. Chang, Su-Yun Huang, Hung Chen, Chienyao Lin, Weichung Wang, “Integrating Multiple Random Sketches for Singular Value Decomposition”](https://arxiv.org/abs/1608.08285)

+## License
+* @ref LICENSE.md "MIT License"